alenakhineika/vscode-mongodb-language/syntaxes/README.md

 The script does the following changes:

-- Uses the `TypeScript.tmLanguage` grammar to build the MongoDB compatible JSON grammar.
+- Uses the `TypeScript.tmLanguage` grammar and builds the MongoDB compatible JSON grammar.
 - Updates `.ts` file types, rule names and scope to `.mongodb`.
 - Saves `mongodb.tmLanguage.json` to `syntaxes` folder.